 Flexible with regard to the brewing process

 If high-gravity brewing processes, alternative raw grains and constant loads are used, the mash filter always provides optimum production conditions.

-Short lautering times and fast, uninterrupted spent grains removal allow up to 14 brews per day.
+Short lautering times and fast, uninterrupted spent grains removal allow an output of 14 brews per day.

 Low-maintenance filter frames and pressing modules reduce the maintenance measures required.